zchee/golang-wiki/Modules.md

 Prior to tagging a release, see the [Preparing a release](https://github.com/golang/go/wiki/Modules#preparing-a-release) section below.

-## Upgrading and Downgrading Dependencies
+## How to Upgrade and Downgrade Dependencies

 Day-to-day adding, removing, upgrading, and downgrading of dependencies should be done using 'go get', which will automatically update the `go.mod` file.